Cognac and cigars: The golden age of inflight meals - KTVZ

 Scrambling eggs — in coach

-It’s clear that food service was the crucial part of the inflight experience — one that demanded real cooking skills — even at the back of the “bus:”
+It’s clear that food service was the crucial part of the inflight experience — one that demanded real cooking skills — even at the back of the plane.

 “Our five-week training program spent about 70% of the time on food and service training because we didn’t just pull something pre-cooked out of a drawer,” says Sweeney.
 “The ‘galley girl’ in first class had to set up carts and cook individual entrees as well as a roast beef.
 We also cooked eggs to order for breakfast.
 And one of the worst galley tasks was actually scrambling eggs in coach!”